Shaving off soft hairs and the black hole image memory effect: The eternal black hole image

 based on Eqs.~\eqref{eq-p-4-lr} and \eqref{eq-bl-bs}.
 These agree with the results in previous literature \cite{Grenzebach:2014fha,Gralla:2017ufe,Perlick:2021aok}.
 As one can see, these coordinates are determined by $\lambda$ and $q$, irrelevant to the energy $E$ of the photon.

 Before moving on, let us calculate the conserved charges of the bald Kerr black hole.
-With Eq.~\eqref{eq-def-ncs}, one can verify that the only nonvanishing Neother charges are the total energy $\mathring M$ and the spin $a$.
+With Eq.~\eqref{eq-def-ncs}, one can verify that the only nonvanishing Noether charges are the total energy $\mathring M$ and the spin $a$.
 These are associated with the Killing vectors $\mfk_t$ and $\mfk_\phi$, respectively.
-The two Killing vectors approaches
+The two Killing vectors approach

 near the null infinity in the BS coordinates.
 More precisely, Eq.~\eqref{eq-def-ncs} gives